 The Timeline…

 If you recall, a moment ago we mentioned the two documents: Loan Estimate (LE) and Closing Disclosure (CD).
-Furthermore, we’re now aware that a loan application triggers the real estate closing time-clock.
+And we’re now aware that a loan application triggers the real estate closing time-clock.
 So let’s explain where these two documents actually fit in the timeline.

 For starters, the way the regulation is written, the lender must provide the Loan Estimate to the consumer (borrower!) within three business days of application trigger.
 Therefore, after the lender has received all six items mentioned above, the lender must have mailed the Loan Estimate (LE) out within three (3) business days.